Brandon Middleton: Hamilton Tiger-Cats

 Middleton was signed to the Hamilton Tiger-Cats practice roster on September 16, 2009.
 He was released on October 4.

 Coaching career

-Middleton was hired by Houston Cougars head coach Tony Levine after helping Evangel Christian Academy to the Louisiana Class 2A state playoffs in 2011 and the state championship in 2010.
+Middleton was named outside receivers coach for his alma mater Houston Cougars in February, 2011.
+Middleton was hired by Houston head coach Tony Levine after helping Evangel Christian Academy to the Louisiana Class 2A state playoffs in 2011 and the state championship in 2010.
 During the 2010 championship run, Middleton's top three receivers combined for 148 catches, 2,386 yards and 30 touchdowns as Evangel went 12–2.
-At the press conference announcing Middleton as Houston's new receivers coach, he said, "This is such an exciting time in my life for me and my family, and I just want to thank Coach Levine for this incredible opportunity to come back to my alma mater and continue my coaching career.
-There is such a great feeling around this program, and I have of course followed Houston ever since I graduated.
-It's truly an honor to come back to UH and be a part of this great program once again."

 In 2016 Middleton came to Little Rock Christian Academy to be offensive coordinator of the Warriors.
 In the 2018 season, he coached the team to a 9–1 season and the Arkansas 5A state championship.

+Middleton was also the offensive coordinator at Royal High School in Brookshire, Texas.